lmagyar/prim-ctrl/README.md

 Though Primitive FTPd consumes minimal power when it is not used, remote start/stop can be usefull for zeroconf (DNS-SD).
 Android doesn't reply DSN-SD queries when the screen is off, but Android announces the new service when the Primitive FTPd server starts up.
 So SFTP clients can/should capture and cache the announcement at Primitive FTPd server startup to connect to a phone through zeroconf even when the screen is off.

-But in case of Tailscale, it is a real battery and mobile network data drain when not used, remote start/stop is de facto very useful.
+But in case of Tailscale, it is a real battery and mobile network data drain when not used, local and remote start/stop is de facto very useful.

 With the help of this script you can sync your phone with eg. your home NAS server whereever your phone is on a WiFi network - or even on cellular.
 Your phone doesn't have to be on the same LAN to make zeroconf working when you have alternative access through VPN.